 • Construction begins on the new Meeting House.

-• Co-ministers Reverend David Bumbaugh and Reverend Beverly Bumbaugh resign.
+• Co-ministers Rev. David Bumbaugh and Rev. Beverly Bumbaugh resign.

-• The Reverend Judith Walker-Riggs is appointed Interim Minister.
+• Rev. Judith Walker-Riggs is appointed Interim Minister.

-• The Reverend Betty Jo Middleton is called as Minister of Religious Education.
+• Rev. Betty Jo Middleton is called as Minister of Religious Education.

 • Trudy Wright is elected Chair of the Board.